ITR13/KikiTheNanoBot-UNITY_DOTS/README.md

 It would be nice with something like Gizmos that's ecs compatible, since it's a bother to find a mesh & shader for basic wireframe shapes when I just want something that I can draw over everything.
 Probably could just set up a package with it myself though, so not something that I think is urgent for the Unity team to fix.

 Afterwards I swapped over to entity graphics with the Keyframe system mentioned above.
 There's also some systems like BulletRenderSystem that instead has a start and forward position to decide the resulting position.
+The original game had everything hard-coded as OpenGL calls, so I reverse-engineered how it worked and wrote a python script to convert them to obj files.
+I also remade some of them by hand.

 ### Gears, Wires, Switches, and Power
 Gears and Wires are primarly controlled by InitializeCellsSystem and GearAndWireSystem, which do a series of Depth First Searches to find out what's getting powered by what.
 After that there's a few different systems reading the affected cells: